zenml-io/blog.zenml.io/_posts/2022-04-11-zero-seven-one-release.md

 ![Seldon Core Logo]({{ site.url }}/assets/posts/release_0_7_1/release-0-7-1.gif)

 The release introduces the [Seldon Core](https://github.com/SeldonIO/seldon-core) ZenML integration, featuring the *Seldon Core Model Deployer* and a *Seldon Core standard model deployer step*.
-The [*Model Deployer*](https://docs.zenml.io/user-guide/component-guide/model-deployers) is a new type of stack component that enables you to develop continuous model deployment pipelines that train models and continuously deploy them to an external model serving tool, service, or platform.
-You can read more on deploying models to production with Seldon Core in our [Continuous Training and Deployment documentation section](https://zenml.io/features/ct-cd) and our [Seldon Core deployment example](https://github.com/zenml-io/zenml/tree/main/examples/seldon_deployment).
+The [*Model Deployer*](https://docs.zenml.io/getting-started/core-concepts#model-deployer) is a new type of stack component that enables you to develop continuous model deployment pipelines that train models and continuously deploy them to an external model serving tool, service, or platform.
+You can read more on deploying models to production with Seldon Core in our [Continuous Training and Deployment documentation section](https://zenml.io/features/ct-cd) and our [Seldon Core deployment example](https://docs.zenml.io/stacks-and-components/component-guide/model-deployers/seldon).

-We also two two new integrations: Feast and NeuralProphet.
+We also two new integrations: Feast and NeuralProphet.
 [Feast](https://feast.dev) is ZenML's first feature store integration.
 Feature stores allow data teams to serve data via an offline store and an online low-latency store where data is kept in sync between the two.
 It also offers a centralized registry where features (and feature schemas) are stored for use within a team or wider organization.
 ZenML currently supports connecting to a Redis-backed Feast feature store as a stack component integration.
 Check out the [full example](https://github.com/zenml-io/zenml/tree/release/0.7.1/examples/feature_store) to see it in action!

 0.7.1 also brings an addition to the ZenML training library integrations with [NeuralProphet](https://neuralprophet.com/html/index.html).
 Check out the new [example](https://github.com/zenml-io/zenml/tree/main/examples) for more details, and the [docs](https://docs.zenml.io) for further detail on all new features!